 We had a discussion with a mother and her children about the London riots.
 They thought the behaviour of the rioters and looters was because they had no hope in life.
 We discussed the hope of the Gospel, which is always available no matter one’s circumstances in life.
 Jeremiah had hope even in his dungeon (Lamentations 3:7,9,21,34).
 Then we talked with about half a dozen drinkers having their smoke outside Dow’s Bar – their form of getting ‘a breather’ or ‘fresh air’?
 I discussed the dangers of cancer-sticks, my term for cigarettes.

 Law and Gospel

 We moved on to the playpark where four teenagers were on the roundabout.
 Grace wanted to be a marine biologist or a lawyer.
 She had never heard the phrase “Law and Gospel”.
 I explained that 16,000 policeman on the streets of London stopped the riots after four nights, but they didn’t change hearts.
 The Gospel changes hearts.
 When she mentioned other religions being taught in school, I pointed out that these religions are about keeping laws or rules in the hope of getting to heaven, but Christianity changes hearts in order to get to heaven.

 Many of my readers will have heard Amazing Grace being sung.
 I explained to her what her name Grace meant – God’s love to those who do not deserve it.
 Some people think that by keeping the rules of their religion that they deserve to get to heaven, but grace is God’s love to those who don’t deserve it.
 She did not know this and it gave her food for thought.
 It is a privilege to be able to explain the Gospel to those who have never heard it before.
 They have heard the clichés and some Bible stories, but not the substance of the Gospel.
-‘Changing hearts’ is just another way of saying ‘born again’ and ‘grace’ is another way of dealing with self-righteousness and salvation by works or by rules.
+‘Changing hearts’ is just another way of saying ‘born again’ and ‘grace’ is another way of dealing with self-righteousness and salvation by works, rules or law-keeping.